 China’s Justin Yifu Lin, the first chief economist of the World Bank to hail from a developing country, believes the world must move beyond Keynesian models of economic growth and stimulus.
 He explains his vision in a conversation with the editors of World Policy Journal.

 How did Australia avoid the global recession?
 In a word: China.
 Australia’s natural resources—especially its coal—fueled China’s growth for the past decade.
-Michael Stutchbury, economics editor of The Australian, considers whether the rewards Australia reaped are sustainable, and whether the country’s increasingly divisive politics will threaten its economic good fortune.
+Michael Stutchbury considers whether the rewards Australia reaped are sustainable, and whether the country’s increasingly divisive politics will threaten its economic good fortune.

-Nearly five million Spaniards—20.3 percent of the workforce—were unemployed in 2010.
-Among them are the 15 percent of those between the ages of 16 and 24 who neither work nor study.
-Yet this ni-ni generation—short for ni estudian, ni trabajan (“they don’t study, they don’t work”)—is just one casualty of Spain’s unemployment crisis.
-Borja Bergareche, the digital editor of Spain’s ABC, reflects on how joblessness is corroding the very character of the nation.
+Nearly 5 million Spaniards—20.3 percent of the workforce—were unemployed in 2010.
+Among them are the 15 percent of those between 16 and 24 who neither work nor study.
+Yet, as Borja Bergareche reports, this ni-ni generation—short for ni estudian, ni trabajan (“they don’t study, they don't work”)—is just one casualty of Spain’s unemployment crisis, which is corroding the very character of the nation.

-Photojournalist Tim Hetherington chronicles what happened when American soldiers built a small outpost deep in Afghanistan’s isolated Korengal Valley.
-As the lines between combatant and civilian blurred, American efforts to build trust were undermined by civilian casualties and culture clashes.
-Restrepo, a film on this topic produced and directed by Hetherington and Sebastian Junger, was nominated last year for an Academy Award for Best Documentary.
+Photojournalist Tim Hetherington chronicles what happened when American soldiers built a small outpost deep in Afghanistan's isolated Korengal Valley.
+This story was also told in Restrepo, a film produced and directed by Hetherington and Sebastian Junger that was nominated last year for an Academy Award for Best Documentary.

 During the past three decades, as Europe came together, Cyprus stayed divided.
-Nicholas Bray reports on Cyprus’s uncertain path to unity, reminding us that the island is also a fault line—between East and West, Christianity and Islam, atavistic nationalism and borderless globalization.
+Nicholas Bray reports on the island’s uncertain path to unity, reminding us that the island is also a fault line—between East and West, Christianity and Islam, atavistic nationalism and borderless globalization.